Clicky Skip to Content

 It’s similar to clothing being labeled vintage.
 Pre-loved is another term that you will often see mixed in with pre-owned.
 These terms indicate that the items are generally in good condition despite being used.
 They should be in good condition, with the exception of minor cosmetic damage.

 It’s best to avoid terms such as pre-owned, vintage, or pre-loved.
-These terms are meant to instill a sense of security, but they don’t guarantee that.
+These terms instill a sense of security, but they don’t guarantee that.
 It is not a standard definition and can vary between sellers, stores, and sites.

-Like with all second-hand items, be aware of the potential risks associated with purchasing used electronics.
+Like all second-hand items, be aware of the potential risks of purchasing used electronics.
 Be sure to check the return policy of the seller and any warranties before you commit.

 Pre-Owned Devices